 1. Ask your patients questions to determine if something in the home might be making their asthma worse.
 Common indicators:

 - Overuse of rescue medications

 - More than one course of oral corticosteroids in the last 6 months

-- Repeated ER visits in last 6 months
+- Repeated ER visits in the last 6 months

 - Hospital admission for asthma exacerbation in the last 12 months

 2. Refer them to our Two Free Asthma Home Visit Services (click image to enlarge)

 Asthma Home Visit Referral

 Home visits are provided by trained Community Health Workers (CHWs) to help Boston families address asthma and identify conditions in their homes that can trigger asthma symptoms.
 They reinforce a resident's asthma action plan, review asthma symptoms, assess for environmental asthma triggers, as well as provide environmental education and assistance.

 - Patients may benefit from this service and will receive: